wyatt-toure/guppy-colour-learning/README.md

 ## Directory structure

   - `data/` contains the raw data used to conduct the analyses
   - `docs/` contains the reader-friendly html write-up of the analyses, the GitHub pages site is built from this folder
   - `R/` contains custom R functions used in the analysis
-- `figs/` contains the individual files for the figures and residual diagnostic plots produced by the analysis script.
-This directory is populated by running `analysis-experiment-1.Rmd`, `analysis-experiment-2.Rmd` and `combined-figures.Rmd`
+  - `figs/` contains the individual files for the figures and residual diagnostic plots produced by the analysis scripts.
+This directory is created and populated by running `analysis-experiment-1.Rmd`, `analysis-experiment-2.Rmd` and `combined-figures.Rmd`

 ### Root directory contents